saadsgh123/AirBnB_clone_v2/README.md

 The above classes are handled by one of either two abstracted storage engines, depending on the call - [FileStorage](./models/engine/file_storage.py) or [DBStorage](./models/engine/db_storage.py).

+### FileStorage

+The default mode.

+In `FileStorage` mode, every time the backend is initialized, HolbertonBnB instantiates an instance of `FileStorage` called `storage`.
+The `storage` object is loaded/re-loaded from any class instances stored in the JSON file `file.json`.
+As class instances are created, updated, or deleted, the `storage` object is used to register corresponding changes in the `file.json`.